Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 9. Bactrim

-II Be able to choose and write in a prescription
+II Be able to select and write in a prescription

 1. Sulfanilamide for topical use.

-2. A drug of the nitrofuran series for the treatment of intestinal infections.
+2. A nitrofuran drug for the treatment of intestinal infections.

 3. Sulfanilamide for the treatment of dysentery.